NOTE:Click on picture to enlarge. Click back button on your browser to return to this page.

 With one side frame rail removed you can get a better idea of how the electrical pick-ups were mounted.

 A frame rail and end frame removed and the worm shaft taken out.
 Note the bearings on the ends of the shaft.
-These bearings make it easier for
+These bearings make it

-that the hole were the bearing fits in on the en frame piece that the hole is elongated a bit.
+Note that the hole were the bearing fits in on the en frame piece that the hole is elongated a bit.
 This allows the bearing to move up and down a small amount.

 Here's a picture of the bearings sitting used on the end of the worm shaft sitting on a scale ruler.
-They are two
+They are two different

-different sizes.
+sizes.
 Both are 3/16" O.D. but the middle one is only 3/16 of an inch wide.
 The other two are 3/32" wide.

 Here's a video of the friction drive running.
 On the return trip you'll here a ticking noise.
+That disappeared after

-again the noise was gone.
+I dissembled the drive to take the picture.
+After I assembled it again the noise was gone.
 Still don't know what it was.
-Note that this little critter can
+Note that this little critter can push

-push 6 Bachmann side dump cars on level track.
+6 Bachmann side dump cars on level track.